GuillaumeCandela/GuillaumeCandela.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
     Left: The Transkribus platform interface showing HTR training models.
-Right: A reproduction of a 17th C. Spanish Galeon.
+Right: A reproduction of a 17th C. Spanish Galeon in the port of Portsmouth.
 </div>

 ## Project Scope and Innovation